djcarrad/MobilityApp/README.rst

 long as the fitting procedure finds the co-ordinates accurately, it's all good.
 But please check it's done a good job!!
 If it hasn't done a good job, play with the parameters until it does.
 If you really give up, but it's super obvious where the peak is (the human eye is a really good fitting tool), just write the values manually below the plot.
+However, it's not clear what the uncertainties should be in this case, so if you manually declaring the peak co-ordinates, the uncertainties in mobility and density are not calculated.

 Exported data
 ------------------------------------
 The data can be exported either as a json database (most useful if you want to re-import to python), or csv (most useful for re-import into other plotting programs).
-Since some of the data is processed over a restricted range of V_g, the dataset is irregular.
+Since some of the data is processed over a restricted range of V_g, the dataset is irregular (hence _not_ using numpy.savetxt)

 Using the python code
 ====================================
 The main advantages of using the jupyter notebook code are batch processing large numbers of datasets, and troubleshooting.
-The notebook also allows you access to the full lmfit fit reports for each of the fits, if uncertainty reporting and processing is necessary.
-I hope the example notebook contains enough comments to make usage clear enough, otherwise please reach out to us, damonc@dtu.dk or cenpe@dtu.dk
+The notebook also allows you access to the full lmfit fit reports for each of the fits, if further uncertainty reporting and processing is necessary.
+We hope the example notebook contains enough comments to make usage clear enough, otherwise please reach out to us, damonc@dtu.dk or cenpe@dtu.dk